 Sending money via Bank Deposit to The Philippines

 Bank deposit remains a safe and efficient way to send money, allowing you to transfer Philippine Pesos or USD directly to a bank account in minutes.

-This can be done in a few easy steps in person at one of our agents, online (read more money transfers online) or through the Small World app.
+This can be done in a few easy steps in person at one of our agents, online (read more) or through the Small World app.
 If you’d like to find out more about using the app for the first time we have a useful guide on the Small World website.